 My Ideas: What I Want to Do: Blocks & Icons I will need: Self-monitoring: First First, get all of your materials.
 You will need a mug, hot chocolate mix, milk, and a spoon.
-Do I need to add a start block?
-No Do I need to add a character or object?
-No Do I need to add or change a background?
+Ob I need to add a start block?
+No Ob I need to add a character or object?
+No Ob I need to add or change a background?
 No Do I need to make my character talk?
-No s and the seconds found the start block. created a character (sprite). i added a background. i made my character talk.
+No found the start block. created a character (sprite). l added a background. made my character talk.
 Then Then, pour the milk into the mug and warm it in the microwave.
-Do I need to create a costume?
-No Do I need to switch a costume?
-No Do I need to make my character think something?
-No think (Hmm.) for (2) seconds created a new costume. changed a costume. made my character (sprite) think something.
+O I need to create a costume?
+No O Do I need to switch a costume?
+No O Do I need to make my character think something?
+No Costumes which costume to costume2 • created a new costume. changed a costume. made my character (sprite) think something.
 Next Next, pour the hot chocolate mix into the mug.
 Do I need to switch a costume?
 No Ye Do I need to make my character talk?
-No Ye I switched a costume.
-I made my character (sprite) say something.
+No Ye switch costume to costume2 • say (Hello) for (2) seconds switched a costume.
+The my character (sprite) say something.
 Last Last, stir the ingredients with a spoon until everything is well-mixed and enjoy your hot chocolate!
-Do I need to make my character talk?
-No Ye vy their in 2 seconds ] made my character (sprite) say something.
+OD I need to make my character talk?
+No Ye vy their in 2 seconds imade my character (sprite) say something.
 Finally Great job!
-Do I need to create a costume?
+O I need to create a costume?
+No O Do I need to switch a costume?
 No Do I need to switch a costume?
 No Do I need to make my character think something?
-No Costumes (witch costume to costume? •) Created a costume. changed a costume. made my sprite think something.
+No Costumes twitch costume to costume? • I created a costume.
+Changed a costume.
+Changed a costume.
+Changed my sprite think something.